goharbor/harbor/docs/user_guide.md

 After you set quotas, the you can see how much of their quotas each project has consumed in the **Project Quotas** tab.

 ![Project quotas](img/project-quota5.png)

+### How Harbor Calculates Resource Usage

+When setting project quotas, it is useful to know how Harbor calculates artifact numbers and storage use, especially in relation to image pushing, retagging, and garbage collection.

+- Harbor computes image size when blobs and manifests are pushed from the Docker client.
+- Harbor computes artifact counts when manifests are pushed from the Docker client.
+- Shared blobs are only computed once per project.
+In Docker, blob sharing is defined globally.
+In Harbor, blob sharing is defined at the project level.
+As a consequence, overall storage usage can be greater than the actual disk capacity.
+- Retagging images reserves and releases resources:
+  -  If you retag an image within a project, the artifact count increases by one, but storage usage does not change because there are no new blobs or manifests.
+  - If you retag an image from one project to another, the artifact count and storage usage both increase.
+- For garbage collection, `docker push` adds the config and blobs first, and then adds the manifest.
+- If the artifact count reaches the limit, image blobs can be pushed into a project and storage usage is updated accordingly.
+You can consider these blobs to be untagged blobs.
+They can be removed by garbage collection, and the storage that they consume is returned after garbage colletion.
+- Helm chart size is not calculated.
+Only artifact counts are c

 ## Administrator options
 ### Managing user